makrai/notes/lieberum-24-interpret-gemma-scope.md

   * > 20% of the training compute of GPT-3 (Brown+ 2020),
   * we saved about 20 Pebibytes (PiB) of activations to disk, and produced
   * hundreds of billions of sparse autoencoder parameters in total.
 This was
-* essential for enabling more ambitious applications of interpretability, such
+* essential for enabling more ambitious applications of interpretability, eg
-  * circuit analysis (Conmy+ 2023; Hanna+ 2023; Wang+ 2022),
+  * circuit analysis (Conmy+ 2023; Hanna+ 2023; Wang+ 2022)
     * ie scaling up Marks+ (2024) to larger models, which may be
     * necessary to answer mysteries about larger models like what happens during chain of thought or in-context learning

 # 2. Preliminaries.
 Background on SAEs in general + JumpReLU SAEs